 - The chutney will keep for several months so long as the jars and lids are in a good condition and have been adequately cleaned and prepared.

-- It is a good idea to make a second batch of chutney before finishing the first batch so that it can start to mature before you run out.
+- Make a second batch of chutney before finishing the first batch so that it can start to mature before you run out.

 Easy red tomato chutney